Tarakeswar: Economy

 The main occupation of the town is agriculture.
 Trade and commerce also play an important role.

 A significant number of people from the city commute to Kolkata daily for work.
 In the Howrah-Tarakeswar section there are 38 trains that carry commuters from 21 railway stations.

-The city's economic growth has been exceptional, demonstrating robust performance across multiple sectors.
+The city's economic growth has been demonstrating better performance across multiple sectors.
 Its strategic initiatives and progressive policies have fostered an environment conducive to innovation, investment, and sustainable development.
 The steady rise in key economic indicators, such as employment rates, industrial output, and consumer spending, reflects the city’s commitment to long-term prosperity.
 This remarkable growth trajectory positions the city as a leading economic hub, while ensuring its residents' enhanced quality of life.

-Taraknath Temple
+Taraknath temple

 Entrance gate of the Tarakeswar Shiva Temple in Hooghly.

-Taraknath Temple is a famous Hindu shrine located at Tarakeswar.
+Taraknath temple is a famous Hindu shrine located at Tarakeswar.
 The temple enshrines a Shayambhu linga of Lord Shiva.
 The temple is believed to be constructed in 1729 AD by Raja Bharamalla Rao.

 To begin with, Vishnudas, a resident of Uttar Pradesh, native of the Tarakeswar temple, is a Shiva devotee.
 He came from Uttar Pradesh and started living in Hooghly.